-- 83. The Managing Director and his/her nominees are authorised to prosecute, defend or settle any legal or other action to protect the Council's property or interests or to assert or enforce the Council's rights subject to the following limitations: - a.
+- 89. The Chief Executive and their nominees are authorised to prosecute, defend or settle any legal or other action to protect the Council's property or interests or to assert or enforce the Council's rights subject to the following limitations: - a.
 Subject to the consent of the Chief Legal Officer. - b.
-Settlement of any legal proceedings or threatened legal proceedings by or against the Council where the proposed settlement figure is over £50,000 to be with the consent of the Chief Finance Officer, Chief Legal Officer, relevant Assistant Directors, and in consultation with the relevant Lead member.
+Settlement of any legal proceedings or threatened legal proceedings by or against the Council where the proposed settlement figure is over £50,000 to be with the consent of the Chief Finance Officer, Chief Legal Officer, relevant Heads of Service, and in consultation with the relevant Lead member.
 In cases of urgency the consent of the Chief Finance Officer and Chief Legal Officer only shall be required.